mcoutanche/github.io/_posts/2025-09-01-welcome-to-my-new-blog.md

 🧠 What to expect here:

 * Weekly posts (that’s the plan!) diving into technical Azure topics, real-world scenarios, and lessons learned
 * Reflections from my journey in cloud architecture, high availability, networking, and storage optimization
 * Occasional throwbacks as I migrate content from my old blog—some of it still holds up!
 * A bit of storytelling, a bit of troubleshooting, and hopefully a lot of useful insights

 Whether you're just starting out with Azure or you're neck-deep in designing enterprise-grade solutions, I hope this blog becomes a space where we can learn, share, and maybe even debate a little.

 Thanks for stopping by—and if you’ve got questions, ideas, or just want to say hello, drop a comment or connect with me.
 Let’s make this a conversation, not just a monologue.

-Here’s to the next chapter! —Michael
+Here’s to the next chapter! — Michael